What is Atrovent Nasal?

-FDA pregnancy category B. Ipratropium nasal is not expected to harm an unborn baby.
+FDA pregnancy category B. Atrovent Nasal is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Ipratropium nasal can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Atrovent Nasal should not be used by a child younger than 5 years old.